and Jeremy Westcott

 Pagan myths repackaged

-The publication of our previous post caused quite a stir.
+The original publication of our previous post caused quite a stir.
 The quotations in the header image of this post are from published articles sent to us in reaction to it.
 Please excuse us for not linking to those articles.
-If you really want to find them, just google the phrases.
+If you really want to find them, you can google the phrases.

 It is factually inaccurate to claim that Jesus was ‘the great theologian of hell’ or that He spoke more about hell than about any other single subject.
 He absolutely did not.
 The whole Bible is completely silent about ‘hell’.
 For the first five centuries, few Christians held a doctrine of eternal torment either for the wicked or for unbelievers.
 But over time, pagan myths about the afterlife were repackaged and passed off as Christian.